 Offer work placements with production and events management

-Provides bursaries and work placements
+Provides work placements

 Offers performance, broadcasting, event management and videography opportunities